swic-web-development/app-tmdb/README.md

 This project utilizes the TMDB (The Movie Database) API v3 to fetch and display movie data.

+As usual, don't clone this into an existing repo.
+Don't forget to run `npm i` from the repo directory (`cd` into it` after you clone and then...👇🏾.

 ## Getting Started with the TMDB API

 To use the TMDB API, you'll need to register for an API key on the TMDB website.
 [Here's a video overview.](https://somup.com/cTft08sPDv)